-Visiting Fort Mackinac on Mackinac Island is a trip back to the 18th-century colonial period in America.
+Visiting Fort Mackinac is like taking a trip back in time to the 18th century.
 As with any Mackinac Island vacation, getting there is half the fun.
-Beat the day-tripper crowds by arriving early at the ferry docks, then sit back and watch Mackinac Island’s slim profile slowly emerge, growing ever larger, as your boat motors across the water.
-Once you’ve landed on Mackinac Island, march up Fort Street to Fort Mackinac’s South Sally entrance and get ready to enter another era.
+Beat the day-tripper crowds by arriving early at the ferry docks, then sit back and watch the island’s slim profile slowly emerge as your boat motors across the water.
+Once you’ve landed, march up Fort Street to Fort Mackinac’s South Sally entrance and get ready to enter another era.

-Founded in 1780, Fort Mackinac sits on a limestone bluff overlooking the island’s tiny village and the wild waters of Lake Huron.
+Founded in 1780, Fort Mackinac sits on a limestone bluff overlooking the island’s downtown and the wild waters of Lake Huron and Lake Michigan.
 Its sweeping views made it a strategic outpost for the British and United States armies for 115 years.
 Though the real action here ceased in 1885, the fort’s 14 original historic buildings still echo with the sounds of military pomp.
 Arrive early to watch local scout troops slowly raise the American flag to signal the fort’s opening.
-The wicked crack of a rifle breaks through the cool morning air—better quick-step to the parade grounds, where you’re likely to catch a cannon-firing demonstration or a court martial re-enactment.
+The wicked crack of a rifle breaks through the cool morning air—better quick-step to the parade grounds, where you’re likely to catch a cannon-firing demonstration or a court-martial re-enactment.

 Fort Holmes was built by British soldiers in 1814 during the War of 1812 to protect Fort Mackinac against an attack.
 When United States soldiers peacefully reoccupied the island after the War of 1812 the fort was renamed Fort Holmes in honor of American Major Andrew Hunter Holmes who was killed in the 1814 battle of Mackinac Island.
 Fort Holmes was eventually abandoned and allowed to decay.

-With funding secured for renovations, visitors of Mackinac Island can now visit the recently reconstructed fort, which can be found 1 mile north of downtown on Fort Holmes Road.
+With funding secured for renovations, visitors on Mackinac Island can now visit the recently reconstructed fort, which can be found 1 mile north of downtown on Fort Holmes Road.
 Admission is free and the fort is open to the public during normal operating hours May through October.

 Article contributors: Emily Bingham, Carly Simpson